CSC510/BadSmells/README.md

 ##  Feature detection & Result
+All the feature detection code is integrated with data collection, which is in [**gitable.py**](https://github.com/CSC510/BadSmells/blob/master/detector/gitable.py).
+We have implemented three more function to get the issue, commit, milestone and pull request information on a specfic repo.
 ####1.
 Unusual duration of issues
 The time each issue lasted can represent the efficiency of the team, and tell whether the issue was created reasonably or not.
 If the duration of one issue is unusually long, it might be a big problem which need to be divided into several sub-problems.
 If one issue last short, then the issue might be a small problem which need not open an issue.